-It's the Home of the Soviet Nuclear Program
+It's The Home Of The Soviet Nuclear Program

 Mayak was conceived as the hub of the new Soviet atomic weapons program, a secluded place where state scientists could work furiously to catch up with the Americans.
 The plant quickly began processing and weaponizing plutonium, and their greatest success came with the manufacture of the infamous First Lightning, the USSR's first plutonium bomb.
-Mayak is still in operation today but it no longer manufactures weapons; instead it produces harmless commercial materials such as cobalt-60, iridium-192, and carbon-14.
+Mayak is still in operation today but it no longer manufactures weapons; instead, it produces harmless commercial materials such as cobalt-60, iridium-192, and carbon-14.

-It's a Fully Functional City
+It's A Fully Functioning City

 All told, there are nearly 100,000 people living in Ozersk, which has all of the features that you would expect from a city that size.
 There are sanitation and public works departments, post offices, churches, schools, restaurants, and grocery stores.
 The town even has its own Coat of Arms featuring a golden salamander.

 You Can't Get Inside.
 Period.

-Today, residents are free to leave on their own, but this was not always the case: initially no one other than the very highest ranking Soviet officials were allowed to enter or exit the stronghold, with most residents essentially being held captive.
+Today, residents are free to leave on their own, but this was not always the case: initially, no one other than the very highest-ranking Soviet officials were allowed to enter or exit the stronghold, with most residents essentially being held captive.
 Heavily armed guards stand at every gate.

 The City Watches EveryoneVideo: YouTube

-The NKVD and the KGB were constantly listening in on residents' conversations to ensure that they weren't sharing secrets or plotting anything illegal and it was not uncommon for Black Marias to whisk residents away if anything suspect was detected.
+The NKVD and the KGB were constantly listening in on residents' conversations to ensure that they weren't sharing secrets or plotting anything illegal, and it was not uncommon for Black Marias to whisk residents away if anything suspect was detected.
 Citizens were tested by undercover agents who would ask them questions trying to get them to disclose classified information and then arrest them if they did.